-Negative Waterfall Scenario: Continuing with the same example, if we change the handling fee above from a positive 10 to a negative 10 (a handling discount), the Excel spreadsheet updates to a total cost of 80 (I’ve marked the row in yellow below).
+Negative Waterfall Scenario: Continuing with the same example, if we change the handling fee above from a positive 10 to a negative 10 (a handling discount), the Excel spreadsheet updates to a total cost of 80 (I’ve marked the row in yellow within Figure 1), below.

 Figure 1: Excel Sheet Handling Discount of 10